HOW TO COMPARE SPECIALTY AUTO-SPORTS, INC. SPEEDSTERS

 • Heat is obtained from thermostatically controlled constant source 195F hot engine water

-• Heat and defrost is delivered by a 3 speed fan delivering a powerful flow
+• Heat and defrost is delivered by a 3 speed fan delivering a powerful flow to all selections

 back to list